dhaasler/madcubapy/docs/source/index.rst

 and is built using the ImageJ infrastructure.

 ..
 Important::
-    This package is in its first test versions and should not be used in its current state.
+    This package is in pre-release form and should be used with caution in its current state.

 Get Started